WolfieZero/airport-api/README.md

 1. Run `npm run reset` in the root directory
 2. The SQLite database will be scrubbed clean and the data rebuilt with the latest dataset
+3. This will also update the Swagger docs

 ## Todo